Abdullah149081/100daysChallenge/README.md

 ### Problem - 12
  - Write a JavaScript program to check if a given positive number is a power of two.

+### Problem - 13
+ - Write a function that takes an array of numbers and returns the sum of the elements of the array.